qpdf/qpdf/README-windows.txt

 is how the distributed Windows executables are created.

-Building with MSVC 2010
+Building with MSVC 2015
 =======================

-These instructions would likely work with newer version of MSVC or with full version of MSVC.
-They may also work with .NET 2005.
-They have only been tested with Visual C++ 2010.
-Earlier version of qpdf were built with MSVC 2008 Express.
+These instructions would likely work with newer versions of MSVC and are known to have worked with versions as old as 2008 Express.

 You should first set up your environment to be able to run MSVC from the command line.
 There is usually a batch file included with MSVC